jmoore52/SkywalkerRoaster/README.md

 Value A and Value B are my biggest open question about this roaster.
 What is it doing?!
 There is a very strong linear correlation between the two values and the temperature displayed on the controller screen.
 However I could not determine what I would consider to be an "elegant" solution for converting these values to the temperature.
 Rather, I fit a 4th degree polynomial to the data (see `data/model3.py` but please keep in mind it's been a long minute since I've run a regression.
 ChatGPT wrote a lot of that with some guidance.)

 To collect the data I attached a logic probe to the controller and captured a preheat cycle.
 I extracted all the messages from the capture, wrote an arduino sketch to replay the bytes in the messages back to the controller, and coded up a quick and dirty python script to push each message to the arduino and allow me to enter the value shown on the screen.
 The results of this process are in `Data/RealLabeledTemperatures.txt`

+### Other Observations
+- The roaster is looking for a device to draw USB power, if nothing is there it will not run, if you unplug the controller or arduino during a roast, everything shuts down, this is actually kind of dangerous as the beans inside could ignite without movement or fan.
+- Some testing unplugging the signal pins in the arduino yielded that the roaster will not run without constant signals from these pins either, but the user can plug back in and start controlling the roaster again. (granted you don't hit the 10sec limit from the sketch)

 # Discord